 Want Us To Visit You?
 Schedule a Workshop!

-Wellness Advocates from the Office for Wellness and Health Promotion are available to lead CARE Workshops with student groups, including student organizations, athletic teams, Greek organizations, residence halls, etc. Workshops focus on personal and community well-being, and include:
+Wellness Advocates are student volunteers from the Office for Wellness and Health Promotion, and are available to lead CARE Workshops with student groups, including student organizations, athletic teams, Greek organizations, residence halls, etc. Faculty may also request the workshops for their classes.
+Workshops focus on personal and community well-being, and include:

 Care and the Mind